SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Callable units generally can take arguments if specified.

-Keyword to create a callable unit function|JS|Lua|sh|SCSS/Sass (@function ofc) fn|Rust def|python|Ruby sub|perl
+Keyword to start a callable unit function|JS|Lua|sh|SCSS/Sass (@function ofc) fn|Rust def|python|Ruby sub|perl
+no keyword|C#|Java

 Callable units can generally be split into method signature and method body.
 The method signature usually specifies at least return type, name, and parameters, as well as the keyword if necessary.
 In sh, a method signature contains nothing but the keyword and name
 In java, the method signature also specifies parameter type, access modifier, and optionally staticness/finalness/abstractness.